PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 12:08:10
+Last updated: 2024-04-06 12:08:44
-Random Quote: Love can’t be timed.
-It has to be lived. - Berlin
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher